telluslabs/gips/gips/test/README.md

 py.test --ll debug -s -x -vv --sys --setup-repo -k prism
 ```

+Note that specifying the log level with `--ll` and `--log-level` is supported
+for some tests, but may be deprecated for new tests.

 Also some specially-marked tests are skipped unless command-line options are
 given; this is for performance and safety reasons.
 The repo-altering tests,
 mostly tests of `gips_inventory --fetch`, will always be skipped without the